michelesr/thesis/src/context.md

 as well as mobile devices and cloud computing in the last years leaded to an exponential increase of information technology related products and services usage, thus incrementing also the necessity of productivity improvement in software development organizations.
-To overcome this necessity, different development methodologies has been applied.
-These methodologies regard different area of interest in the software development, and in particular three distinct
+To overcome this requirement, different approaches have been implemented in different areas of interest in software development, and in particular:
-categories:

 - Architecture
 - Infrastructure
 - Development Workflow

+We are going to see how Information Technology has been evolving in these categories and how the state of art are present in this thesis project and in the case of study of the web application Gasista Felice.

-## Software architectures
+## Evolution of software architectures

 The first developed applications in the history of information technology weren't equipped with a well defined software architecture.
 For simple, small,